smartherd/JavaTutorial/README.md

     - Heap Memory and object creation
     - Getter and Setter
     - Constructors
-11. More on Object Oriented Dart
+11. More on Object Oriented Java
     - Inheritance
     - Using constructors in Inheritance
     - Static variables, methods and Static Class